 - Satsumaage Fishcake: This is a type of Japanese fried fishcake.
 If you can’t find it, fried tofu pouch (aburaae) is a recommended alternative.

-- Soy Sauce: I strongly recommend Kikkoman soy sauce as an affordable option.
-For a deeper dive into selecting the perfect soy sauce for Japanese dishes, refer to my comprehensive soy sauce guide.
+- Soy Sauce: For a deeper dive into selecting the perfect soy sauce for Japanese dishes, refer to my comprehensive soy sauce guide.

 - Sugar: While any standard sugar is acceptable, I prefer light brown cane sugar in many of my recipes.